 4. Finally fold in sifted flour mixture (over 3 times) using a spatula.

 5. Pour the cake batter into the greased rice cooker bowl.
 Press "COOK" and allow it to cook for at least 1 hour.
 (In my case, I pressed "COOK" 3 times.
 Each time my rice cooker has finished cooking, it will beep and automatically switch to "KEEP WARM" mode, so I just have to press "CANCEL" and press "COOK" again.
 It took me 30 min + 17 min + 17 min = 1 hour 4 min in total.
-This is a cake that works in a rice cooker without the cake-baking function. )
+This is a cake that works in a rice cooker without the cake-baking function.
+Note that cooking time may vary based on the capacity of your rice cooker.
+Mine has a 5.5 cup capacity. )

 6. Allow the cake to cool for a while, before turning out.
 (My cake flipped out easily in a split second even without using a knife to loosen the edges.
 And look at the crust, how I love the crust of a rice cooker cake!)